 We are all concerned.
 Nowadays, cancer incidences are increasingly common.
 In the United States alone, a new cancer is diagnosed every 30 seconds.
 We all interact with cancer patients in one form or another.
 Some of us frequently: as medical providers, caregivers, family members, and close friends.
 Other casually: in workplaces, in stores, in public places, and on social media.
-Learning to realize the unseen suffering of cancer patients is vital.
+Learning to recognize the unseen suffering of cancer patients is important.
 The alternative “judging suffering by the cover” leads to oversight, misunderstandings, and hurt.

-Friends, Families, Citizens
+Friends, Families, Communities

 Outside the hospital, social relationships are a source of support and comfort for cancer patients, but also of stress and hurt.
 It’s a common refrain in cancer support groups.
 In general, people mean well and want to be helpful.
 They just don’t’ know what to say.
 Or they say things that end up hurting the feelings of cancer patients without being conscious of it.
 It’s hard to imagine the patient perspective when one never had cancer, and, has a lifelong habit of judging suffering by the cover.
 (Most of us do).
 Other people find it easier to avoid cancer patients altogether.
 All cancer patients have experienced disappearing friendships as a result of their cancer diagnosis.
 (It’s painful).

 For reflection, here are common remarks commonly heard by cancer patients in one variant or another.
 To cancer observers, they may look harmless.
 But for those going through cancer and hear them constantly, they often lead to hurt.
 Can you guess where the hidden thorn lies?